jalombar/starsmasher/parallel_bleeding_edge/README.md

 Create 3D models from MESA 1D models
 =====================================

+I am going to assume that you have a directory in the main level named `MESA/` with two subdirectories

+-

 Use your 1D profile file created in a directory with MESA as input for the sph.input (last rows).
 This will create an SPH profile from the 1D MESA file, say profile9.data.
 It needs to relax.